 - Egyptian economy is the most diversified in Africa and the Middle East, allowing long-term development in all sectors.

-Egypt’s tourism industry is among the most diverse and vibrant in the world.
-Beyond the pristine beaches and year-round sunshine, Egypt’s long and varied history, rich cultural heritage and unique geographic features make it a popular destination for adventure, eco, sailing, diving, health and cultural tourism — and for religious tourism to sites of importance for Christians and Muslims alike.
+Egypt’s tourism industry is amongst the most diverse and vibrant in the world.
+Beyond the pristine beaches and year-round sunshine, Egypt’s long and varied history, rich cultural heritage and unique geographic features make it a popular destination for adventure, medical, cultural and religious tourism alike.

 Egypt is home to the only fully vertically integrated textiles industry in the Middle East, with the entire production process — from the cultivation of cotton to the production of yarns, fabrics and ready-made garments — being carried out domestically.

-The industry accounted for approximately 30% of local employment, and 13.7% of non-petroleum exports in August 2014, according to General Organization of Export and Import Control (GOEIC).
+The industry accounted for approximately 30% of local employment, and 13.7% of non-petroleum exports in August 2016, according to the General Organization of Export and Import Control (GOEIC).
 The textile production market (making up approximately 25% of the textile industry as a whole) is comprised of the following elements: 12% home textiles and 8% cotton yarn, while the remaining 5% is attributed to other cotton fabrics and textiles.
-The majority of spinning (50%), weaving (60%) and hemming (60%) capacity are owned by the medium to large scale public sector companies, whereas 90% of garmenting capacity is privately owned.
+The majority of spinning (50%), weaving (60%) and hemming (60%) capacities are owned by medium to large scale public sector companies, whereas 90% of the garments capacity is privately owned.

 Egypt’s financial service sector — one of the oldest and most-established in the Middle East — is also one of the best-developed in the region, thanks to an industrious private sector and key regulatory reforms.
 Today, the national banks, brokerages, investment banks and private equity houses are among the most vibrant in the MENA region, attracting heavy foreign investment from major local and international names while launching their own ambitious regional expansion plans.